Helmen Kütt: Minister of Social Protection

-As Andrus Ansip resigned Taavi Rõivas became the new Prime Minister of Estonia and he formed the coalition with the Social Democratic Party (Andrus Ansip´s III government was a coalition between conservative IRL and classical liberal Reform Party).
-As a result of coalition negotiations Minister of Social Affairs was torn apart into two separate ministers: Minister of Social Protection and Minister of Health and Labour.
+After the resignation of Andrus Ansip Taavi Rõivas became the new Prime Minister of Estonia and he formed the coalition with the Social Democratic Party (Andrus Ansip´s III government was a coalition between conservative IRL and classical liberal Reform Party).
+As a result of coalition negotiations the position of Minister of Social Affairs was separated into two separate ministers: Minister of Social Protection and Minister of Health and Labour.